wr3nch0x1/LazyNmap/README.md

- LazyNmap [Windows Version] aims to be a Nmap Automate Tasker because Default Nmap does not provide functionality to automate of schedule the scans.
+ LazyNmap [Windows Version] aims to be a Nmap Automate Tasker because Default Nmap does not provide functionality to schedule the scans.

  It uses the Windows Task Scheduler and Powershell Functions.
 Tested in Powershell v5.